iscc/iscc-crypto/docs/protocol-vc.md

    - Requires requester signature
    - Binds ISCC-CODE and/or datahash (at least one MUST be present)
    - May include optional metadata bindings
-   - Establishes both ownership and content binding
+   - Establishes both ISCC-ID ownership and content binding

 #### 2.2.2 Required Properties